MileHacker Logo

 Lost Document Protocols

-• Report lost or stolen passports/documents to local police immediately.
+• Report lost or stolen passports/your documents to the local police right away.

 • Contact your embassy or consulate for emergency travel documents.